komorabi/news-category-classifier/README.md

 ## The Problem

 News datasets are messy.
-The original HuffPost dataset had 40+ overlapping, redundant categories — `"Arts & Culture"` vs `"Culture & Arts"`, `"Worldpost"` vs `"World News"` vs `"The WorldPost"`.
+The original HuffPost dataset had 40+ overlapping, redundant categories — "Arts & Culture" vs "Culture & Arts", "Worldpost" vs "World News" vs "The WorldPost".
 Before any model could learn anything meaningful, the data needed to be understood and reorganized.

 The first real work in this project wasn't training a model.
 It was making sense of the data.